 Artists aspiring to work in comics and sequential art must learn essential principles of this very specific genre to gain a high level of proficiency.
 This art form requires skillsets that differ from other kinds of illustration such as book covers and gaming illustration.
 Jill will bring her extensive industry knowledge and award-winning perspective to her students through various individually tailored assignments that meet each student where the are.
 She will work with each student's goals and interests for doing sequential art.
 Students will be provided with scripts and ideas to get rolling on their first series of sequential pages.
 Jill will also address the questions around how to best adapt an idea into sequential art.
 With discussions and demonstrations of methods students may delve into their own creator-based concepts.

-Towards the end of the semester a special industry guest Shelly Bond, Editor of multiple Eisner Award winning comics, will review student work.
+Towards the end of the semester a special industry guest will visit the class together to talk with Jill, answer questions and view student work.